Perkka2/EPSM/README.md

-# EPSG
+# EPSM
- NES Expansion Port Sound Generator
+ NES Expansion Port Sound Module (Earlier: Expansion Port Sound Generator)

-An expansion sound card for the Nintendo Entertainment System It uses 2 different addressing methods, either using the $4016 OUT1 latch that exist on both NES and Famicom expansion port.
+### An expansion sound card for the Nintendo Entertainment System
-Or addresing throught the EXP pins on the NES or a external address daughterboard on the Famicom
+It uses 2 different addressing methods, either using the `$4016 OUT1` latch that exist on both NES and Famicom expansion port.

-EPSM
+Or addresing throught the `EXP` pins on the NES or a external address daughterboard on the Famicom

 It has two independent addressing modes
 Firstly it got an addressing mode using the expansion port OUT1 signal